Directions 941-637-0077

 How can I apply for a grant?

 Applications are submitted through our online portal, accessible via the CCF website.
 The portal provides detailed instructions and an easy-to-follow application.
+If you did not attend an informational session in advance, we encourage you to review the Zoom recording prior to applying.

 When does the grant cycle open and close?